-TOU's odour audit reports found the roof discharge stack to be operating at a favourable odour performance level.
 The Terminal continues to implement an active service and maintenance program for waste containers and continues to follow odour mitigation and management practices.

 Localised odour within the Terminal detected during the Field Ambient Odour Assessment survey is not expected to be problematic at nearby, off-site downwind locations.
-This is consistent with the near absence of odour complaints since the previous reporting period.

-Based on the positive results and findings documented in the recent odour audit reports, TOU is of the view that the Terminal is operating in a manner that is very unlikely to adversely impact the local amenity from an odour viewpoint under the current operating and maintenance practices.
+Based on the results and findings documented in the odour audit reports from this reporting period, the Odour Reports concluded that the Terminal is operating in a manner that is unlikely to adversely impact the local amenity from an odour viewpoint under the measured and current operating circumstances.
+As part of Veolia's commitment to continuous improvement, the recommendations outlined in the most recent audit report will be implemented to maintain this low-risk rating.

-The odour performance of the Terminal remains consistent to the previous reporting period.
+The odour performance of the Terminal was mostly consistent with the previous reporting period or improved: